Short Answer: We like it a lot and we’ll be keeping it for the foreseeable future.

 Best of all, it’s a month to month agreement with no contract.
 Cancel any time without a bunch of hassle.

 We miss having a DVR.
 If we had just gotten rid of our cable, we might feel far more irritated with the lack.
-However, our family hasn’t survived DVRless for over a year.
-But no DVR makes viewing a bit more awkward., especially because our Sling is calibrated for West Coast rather than East Coast viewing.
-That means we’d have to stay up late to watch any prime time shows that we can’t watch on demand.
+However, our family hasn’t survived DVRless for over a year, and there’s plenty of on-demand content.

 Some people may not find their favorite channels on Sling either.
 The company has a good lineup, but it’s limited.
 My father-in-law seemed really interested…until he discovered that Sling doesn’t carry his favorite news channel.
 Jon would love to have some business news, but you have to subscribe to the blue or combined package plus the news extra to get CNBC.